chrisahardie/reCAPTCHA.2.ASP.Net.MVC.6/README.md

 ## Getting started

 Once you have addded the project to your solution, you will need to add a dependency reference to it from your ASP.Net 5 project.
-You can do this via the traditional "Add References" option, or edit the `project.json` file directly.
+You can do this via the package manager console:

+>Install-Package Recaptcha2-MVC6 -IncludePrerelease

 You will now need to configure the `reCAPTCHA`.
 If you haven't done so already, visit https://www.google.com/recaptcha/intro/index.html and sign up for a `reCAPTCHA` account.
 Once you have, you will be provided with a site key and secret.
 Add those to an `appsettings.json` file off the root of your ASP.Net 5 application.
 Your file should look like this (the following keys are invalid):